-Once the set of candidate predictors had been identified, a step-wise procedure was used to identify the predictors useful for predicting screener and main unit nonresponse for data collected during 2015-2017.
+Once the set of candidate predictors was identified, a step-wise procedure was used to identify the predictors useful for predicting screener and main unit nonresponse for data collected during the 2017-2019 NSFG.
 The selected set of variables is listed in Tables 5 and 6.